Senpai wa Otokonoko – Glossary

 Note on typesetting

-In the original Japanese version as well as the Chinese, Thai, and Korean translations, standard dialogue is in the color black.
+In the original Japanese version as well as the English, Traditional Chinese, Simplified Chinese, Thai, and Korean translations, standard dialogue is in the color black.
 The panel outlines and the hand-drawn line art, bubble outlines, SFX, and asides are all in the same shade of brown (#41262E).

 In the French and German translations, dialogue is also typeset in that particular shade of brown.
 While they both use WildWords for it, the German translation also chooses to use the same font for asides and the similar-looking Kiss and Tell for SFX.
 This makes all of the text seem very uniform to me.